A little Cookie? nomadsister_logo

 article-photo-800

-To put it in context briefly, solo travel for me has always been a source of inspiration, self-discovery and openness.
+To give you some brief context, solo female travel has always been a source of inspiration, self-discovery, and open-mindedness for me.

-I was lucky enough to experience solo travel when I was 22 years old.
+I was fortunate enough to experience solo travel from the age of 22.

-I started with Australia where I lived for 1 year.
-The proximity of this country to Asia and Oceania made me even more curious than I thought.
+I started by traveling alone as a woman to Australia where I lived for 1 year.
+This country's proximity to Asia and Oceania made me even more curious than I thought I could be.

-This is where my future as a solo traveller was taking shape, starting with the trip of my dreams, the Philippines.
-This second solo trip ended up being one of the best trips and memories of my life.
+That's where my future as a solo female traveler began to take shape, starting with the trip of my dreams: the Philippines.
+This second solo journey ended up being one of the most beautiful trips and memories of my life.
 I was just 23 years old and it was only the beginning.

-From there, it was 2, then 3 and suddenly 5 solo trips that gave me a real lesson in life and self-actualization.
-I couldn't stop.
-I was no longer afraid of loneliness, distance did not matter to me and I trusted the unknown.
+From there, it led to 2, then 3, and suddenly 5 solo trips that brought me real life lessons and personal fulfillment.
+I couldn't stop anymore.
+Solitude no longer frightened me, distance no longer mattered, and I had confidence in the unknown.

-Now living in Canada, one of my idyllic trips was only a 6-hour flight away.
+Now living in Canada, one of my dream destinations was just a 6-hour flight from home.

 Mexico!